 Lamictal withdrawal symptoms include:

-Seizures, increased frequency and duration in epileptic persons.*6
+Seizures, and increased frequency or duration in epileptic persons*6

 Rebound, worsening of bipolar symptoms18

 Recurrence or worsening of depression, mania, or mixed episodes20